 Few cars define the 1980s as well as the second-generation BMW E30 3 Series, but but buying one today can be challenging.
 Here’s how to secure a great example

-The 325i Sport also arrived in late 1986 with 15-inch BBS wheels, lower stiffer Bilstein suspension, limited-slip diff, dechromed trim, sports seats and steering wheel, closer-ratio gearbox and details like a black headlining.
+The 325i Sport also arrived in late 1986 with 15-inch BBS wheels, lower and stiffer Bilstein suspension, limited-slip diff, dechromed trim, sports seats and steering wheel, a closer-ratio gearbox and details like black headlining.
 A 325i full convertible also arrived that year to quickly outsell the Baur targa version.

 By 1990 the E36 was on its way and so development stopped, with the saloons leaving production late that year.
-The Touring and Convertible models were now boosted with 316i (Touring), 318i and 320i models between 1988 and 1991 with the last Tourings being built in January 1994, marking the end of an 11-year run.
+The Touring and convertible models were now boosted with 316i (Touring), 318i and 320i models between 1988 and 1991, with the last Touring being built in January 1994, marking the end of an 11-year run.

 With Motronic, the M40 is far more efficient and reliable and a good one is an excellent unit.
 The M42 in the 318iS was very good too and uses a cam chain.
 These were very reliable but had two issues; one was that the chain roller gear retaining bolt could break off and this was resolved in 1992 with the E36 but it was never common.

 Secondl was the rubber profile gasket at the front of the head allowing coolant to get into the oil.
 This was pretty common back in the day, very rare now and most have been fixed.
-If the engine is tired, an E36 unit will cost you about 200 quid and once the manifolds, sump, flywheel and engine loom are swapped, goes straight in.
+If the engine is tired, an E36 unit will cost you very little and once the manifolds, sump, flywheel and engine loom are swapped, it goes straight in.

-The M20 was a good engine but like all engines, has some weak points.
-Head cracking was the main one with a hairline crack appearing under the front cam journals allowing coolant to leak into the engine causing ‘mayo’ in the head area.
+The M20 was a good unit but like all engines, has some weak points.
+Head cracking is the main issue, with a hairline crack appearing under the front cam journals allowing coolant to leak into the engine causing dreaded ‘mayo’ in the head area.
 A good used head is one option, a new AMC casting (if still available) is another, and cracks can be repaired if done properly.
-A new or good used head is a better option though.
+A new or good used head is a better option.

-Pre-1988 engines used 17mm hex-headed cylinder head bolts and whilst rare, they are at the age now where the heads can break off potentially causing a lot of damage.
-These really should be replaced one by one with new Torx headed stretch bolts, a couple of hours’ work.
-The Motronic 1.1 system on metal bumper 325i’s can cause issues now with failed sensors and ECU dramas and a conversion to the later 1.3 system is a good plan as parts for the 1.1 system are getting rare.
-M20 cam belts are easy enough to do and the parts are inexpensive, but we’d recommend you change the water pump at the same time.
+Pre-1988 engines used 17mm hex-headed cylinder head bolts and, while rare, are at the age now where the heads can break off potentially causing a lot of damage.
+These really should be replaced one by one with new Torx-headed stretch bolts; a couple of hours’ work.
+The Motronic 1.1 system on metalbumper 325i models can cause issues now with failed sensors and ECU dramas; a conversion to the later 1.3 system is a good plan, as parts for the 1.1 system are getting rare.
+M20 cambelts are easy enough to replace and the parts are inexpensive, but we’d recommend you change the water pump at the same time.

-There’s no real trouble on the gearbox front: the Getrag 240 as fitted to the 316, 318i and iS and the 320i are all good units that are cheap to replace but M10, M40, M42 and M20 boxes don’t interchange.
+There’s no real trouble on the gearbox front: the Getrag 240 as fitted to the 316, 318i and iS, and the 320i, are all good units that are cheap to replace but M10, M40, M42 and M20 boxes don’t interchange.
 The Getrag 260 on the 323i and 325i is tougher still and clutches are easily available and not hard to replace.
-The three-speed automatics were used until 1984 and then replaced by the four-speed auto.
-All are reliable enough and again, not dear to find used in working order.
+The three-speed automatics were used until 1984 and then replaced by the four-speed automatic.
+All are reliable enough and again, not hard to find used in working order.

-The 325i cars mostly used the switchable sport/economy unit.
-It’s not a good idea to leave the engine idling in P or N for long periods on four-speed autos and revving on P/N is a no no as both can damage the forward clutch packs.
+The 325i mostly used the switchable sport/economy unit.
+It’s not a good idea to leave the engine idling in P or N for long periods on four-speed autos, and revving on P/N is a no-no as both can damage the forward clutch packs.

 Diffs are no trouble.
 The ‘small case’ units on the four-cylinder cars and some 323i’s can whine in old age but they’re easy to replace.
 The 323i and 325i units are long lasting and some have an LSD fitted, standard on Sport models.

-Some cars have check control and it’s useful so make sure it all works, especially the coolant level sensor as it could save your engine.
-Viscous fan couplings will be knackered if original but they’re cheap and easy to replace.
-Radiators are good but some – especially the pre facelift 325i – are getting hard to find outside the BMW dealership network who of course want over £350.
+Some cars have check control and it’s useful, so make sure it all works, especially the coolant level sensor as it could save your engine.
+Viscous fan couplings will be tired if original but they’re cheap and easy to replace.
+Radiators are good but some – especially the pre-facelift 325i – are getting hard to find outside the BMW dealership network.

-Tyres are still easy to get hold of but beware cars with Michelin TRX Metric tyres – they were an option in the mid eighties and are no longer available anywhere.
+Tyres are still easy to find but beware cars with Michelin TRX Metric tyres – they were an option in the mid-eighties and are no longer available.

-Condition is everything and major projects are rarely worthwhile, especially if rust is an issue; restoration costs can just run away so buy the best one you can.
-It’s far better to buy a really nice 320i than a rough 325i.
+Condition is everything and major projects are rarely worthwhile, especially if rust is an issue; restoration costs can spiral so it pays to buy the best example you can: it’s a far better idea to buy a really nice 320i than a rough 325i!